See customer feedback from over 100 review sites in one placeRequest a demo

-Not only do reviews have the potential to either attract or drive away customers; they are also a major reputation factor and a key source of information for consumers as they determine whether or not to trust a provider.
+Not only do reviews have the potential to either attract or drive away customers.
+They are also a major reputation factor and a key source of information for consumers.

 Building consumer trust in banking and financial services